BishtAmi/Reelo_Coding/README.md

 Steps:
 Create a Project Directory:

 Create a new directory for your project.
-Open a terminal or command prompt, navigate to the directory where you want to create your project, and run: bash
+Open a terminal or command prompt, navigate to the directory where you want to create your project, and run:
-Copy code

 mkdir Reelo
 cd Reelo

 Initialize Node.js Project:

-Inside your project directory, run the following command to initialize a package.json file: bash
+Inside your project directory, run the following command to initialize a package.json file:
-Copy code

 npm init -y

 Install Required Node Modules:

-Install the required Node modules (dependencies) using the following command: bash
+Install the required Node modules (dependencies) using the following command:
-Copy code

 npm install fs

 Create index.js File:

 Create a file named index.js in your project directory.